 2.2 Conceptual Model

 The conceptual model (Figure 2) is a synthesis of the information obtained through the collection of pre-existing data and field visits, indicating the tailings basin as a source of contamination and the urban area of the municipality representing the receiving environment.
 The proximity between the tailings basin and the urban area submits the latter to continuous and elevated exposure of contamination by aerial transport.
-Models of atmospheric pollutant dispersion are based on the mathematical description of transport processes including the mechanisms of suspension, advection, dispersion, deposition, resuspension and accumulation (Khan & Hassan 2021).
-Contaminants can be removed from the atmosphere by dry deposition processes through the action of gravity, and also by wet deposition consisting of the absorption of pollutants by raindrops and consequent removal by precipitation to the soil.
-Here we assume that lead particulates deposited in the streets tend to be resuspended, while for those deposited inside the houses, there is no possibility of resuspension by the wind, leading to the effect of accumulation.
+Following our hypothesis, we assume that lead particulates become suspended from the tailings basin into the atmosphere, where they are transported by the turbulent action of wind in advective and dispersive ways.
+During transport, the particulates may be deposited in both streets and houses.
+Particulates in the streets tend to be resuspended by the wind, while those deposited indoors remain inactive and accumulate.

 The importance of rainfall in the dispersion of contaminants is considered in the model development by promoting the deposition of suspended particles in the air and washing of the streets.
-However, in the present work, the result presented to not explicitly account for rainfall, but use and effective (dry plus wet) deposition mechanism instead.
+However, in the present work, the results presented do not explicitly account for rainfall, but use and effective (dry plus wet) deposition mechanism instead.
 This assumption appears reasonable in a first approximation, because of (1) the climatic conditions in the regions with long periods of drought and low rainfall, and (2) the lack of seasonal lead concentration data for validation (only a single set of field data is available from an unknown season of the year).